 Lisa recently published three collections of her work and had essays appear in: “Mountains Upon Mountains: New Appalachian Nature Writing” (from West Virginia University Press) and “Feminine Rising: Voices of Power & Invisibility” (from Cynren Press).
-She currently serves as community correspondent for the Normantown/Stumptown region of Gilmer County, penning a weekly column that appears in the local media outlets.
+She currently serves as a community correspondent for the Normantown/Stumptown region of Gilmer County, penning a weekly column that appears in The Glenville Democrat/Pathfinder, The Hur Herald, and The Gilmer Free Press.

 Essays & Articles: